HISTORY 216: MODERN EUROPE

 d) Finish Lecture: A People's Tragedy -- The Russian Revolution

 Browse extensively in Spanish Civil War Discussion Topic.

 1) Come to class with at least one interesting item from the German Propaganda Archive.
 Analyze that document and be ready to offer informal in-class commentary about why you selected this material and what you find to be most interesting about it.

 2) Combine your browsing in the Propaganda Archive with a careful reading of Toadstool to begin to dissect the place of anti-Semitism within Nazi ideology.
+Toadstool was a Nazi-sponsored book that taught German children how to recognize the characteristics of the "poisonous mushroom" (ie. the Jew).
+Click on individual frames for enlarged images.
+Note also that many of the captions include links to stories from the book.
 Here are some Questions To Consider.

 Thursday, March 15